 Formula: Total Outstanding Debt / Annual Enplanements

-Debt per enplanement is a metric cited in 80% of Fitch Ratings reports on U.S. airports (DWU analysis of FY2024 reports) that normalizes the debt burden by traffic volume, revealing debt reasonableness relative to revenue-generating capacity.
+Debt per enplanement is a metric frequently cited in Fitch Ratings reports on U.S. airports that normalizes the debt burden by traffic volume, revealing debt reasonableness relative to revenue-generating capacity.

 Ranges per Fitch Ratings FY2024 for 125 U.S. airports: